 The exact cause of Asperger's syndrome is not known.
 However, the fact that it tends to run in families suggests that it may be inherited (passed on from parent to child).

 How Common Is Asperger's Syndrome?

 Asperger's syndrome has only recently been recognized as a unique disorder.
 For that reason, the exact number of people with the disorder is unknown.
 While it is more common than autism, estimates for the United States and Canada range from 1 in every 250 children to 1 in every 10,000.
-It is four times more likely to occur males than in females and usually is first diagnosed in children between the ages of 2 and 6 years.
+It is four times more likely to occur in males than in females and usually is first diagnosed in children between the ages of 2 and 6.

 How Is Asperger's Syndrome Diagnosed?

 If symptoms are present, the doctor will begin an evaluation by performing a complete medical history and physical and neurological exam.
 Many individuals with Asprger’s have low muscle tone and dyspraxia, or coordination issues.
 Although there are no tests for Asperger's syndrome, the doctor may use various tests -- such as X-rays and blood tests -- to determine if there is a physical disorder causing the symptoms.